Package 'slca'

 pi

-Membership probabilities of the root variable.
+Membership probabilities for the root latent variable.

 tau